ruff-drivers/driver-template/README.md

 Contributions to this project are warmly welcome.
 But before you open a pull request, please make sure your changes are passing code linting and tests.

-You will need the latest [Ruff SDK](https://ruff.io/) to install rap dependencies or and then run tests.
+You will need the latest [Ruff SDK](https://ruff.io/) to install rap dependencies and then to run tests.

 ### Installing Dependencies